THIS POST WAS ORIGINALLY WRITTEN IN 2016 BUT WAS UPDATED ON 6/22/2021

-To stop is to admit defeat and that just isn’t possible.
+To stop is to admit defeat and that just isn’t possible the stakes are too high.
 Through your constant moving, thinking, and rethinking you fail to see the deer snacking on the forest floor.
 You miss the hawk soaring high above your head.
 You don’t have the time, you must keep going.

 Finally, you break out of the darkness into the blinding beauty of the sun.
 The light is so bright you can’t help but smile as you look at the wildflowers growing about.
 You’ve found peace and love.
 Sunshine and rainbows.
 You could stay here forever.
 You look around at all the glory.